stir-challenge/stir-challenge.github.io/_pages/evaluation.md

 ### Efficiency

-Efficiency of models will be evaluated using the [NVIDIA Holoscan](https://docs.nvidia.com/holoscan/sdk-user-guide/index.html) platform using the framework at [STIRHoloscan](https://github.com/athaddius/STIRHoloscan).
-For participants in the efficiency challenge, we will evaluate efficiency as the average framewise latency combined with 95%, 99% latencies.
-Methods which reach an efficient threshold, determined by a baseline (RAFT) will be viable for the efficiency prize.
-In short, if your method is faster than a threshold, you are good to go!
-We recommend to shoot for methods no slower than 3x the latency of RAFT_STIR on an A6000 GPU.
+Efficiency of models will be evaluated using the [NVIDIA Holoscan](https://docs.nvidia.com/holoscan/sdk-user-guide/index.html) platform, using the framework provided at [STIRHoloscan](https://github.com/athaddius/STIRHoloscan/).
+For participants in the efficiency challenge, we will evaluate efficiency as the combination of average framewise latency, 99%, and 99.9% latencies.
+Methods which reach an efficient threshold are viable for this prize.
+If your method is faster than the threshold below, you are good to go!
+Methods will be evaluated on an A6000 GPU.
+The most accurate method (according to 2D accuracy) under this threshold will receive the prize.

+**Threshold:** (99.9 percentile + 99 percentile + average latency) / 3 < 200ms

+#### Tips
+Evaluate your current performance using [STIRHoloscan](https://github.com/athaddius/STIRHoloscan/).
+Insert your model into this framework of Holoscan Operators so the organizers can time it as described on the [STIRHoloscan](https://github.com/athaddius/STIRHoloscan/) page.
+Ensure your model produces correct output after exporting.

-If you are interested in participating in the efficiency segment of the challenge, start experimenting with exporting your model to torchscript or onnx to enable use with Holoscan for benchmarking.
+We recommend exporting PyTorch->Onnx->TensorRT to ensure efficient on-GPU performance.
+To participate in the efficiency segment of the challenge, start experimenting with exporting your model to onnx to enable use with Holoscan for benchmarking.
 [RAFT STIR](https://github.com/athaddius/RAFT_STIR) provides an example of this.

-**Latency evaluation code is available at:** [STIRHoloscan](https://github.com/athaddius/STIRHoloscan)
+**Latency metrics code is available at:** [STIRHoloscan](https://github.com/athaddius/STIRHoloscan/)

 ![Holoscan platform](/images/holoscan.png)